guymers/foobie/modules/docs/src/main/mdoc/docs/04-Selecting.md

 ## Selecting Data

 In this chapter we will write some programs to read from the database, mapping rows to Scala types on the way.
-We also introduce YOLO mode for experimenting with **doobie** in the REPL.

 ### Setting Up